AHDev100/AHDev100/README.md

 <h1 align="center">Hi 👋, I'm Arun</h1>
-<h3 align="center">I'm an Electrical Engineering student at University of Waterloo interested in technology and the world of Computer Science!</h3>
+<h3 align="center">I'm a (soon to-be) Computer Engineering student at University of Waterloo interested in technology and the world of Computer Science!</h3>

 - 🌱 I’m currently learning
 - 📫 How to reach me: **a24harih@uwaterloo.ca**